-Educational presentations are available for community groups on various topics related to victimization safety, providing support, and violence prevention.
+Educational presentations are available for community groups on various topics related to victimization, safety, providing support, and violence prevention.
 Volunteer and student field placement available for individuals who become certified through NYS Department of Health (training provided by Family Services).

-As a Victim You Have
+As a Victim You Have the Right to Be:

-Survivor of Domestic Violence
+-Survivor of Domestic Violence